mnamburi9/robo-jerry/about.md

 ---
 layout: default
-title: About
+title: About - Refuel Robotics
 ---

 # About Refuel Robotics

 ## Our Vision

 We're building the software infrastructure that powers autonomous vehicle refueling.
-Our computer vision and motion control systems enable robotic arms to safely and efficiently refuel vehicles at gas stations, EV charge points, and fleet depots.
+Our hardware integration and motion control systems enable robotic arms to safely and efficiently refuel vehicles at gas stations, EV charge points, and fleet depots.

 ## The Problem